jaliagag/21_linux/k8s/udemy-summary.md

 resources on namespaces are isolated. namespaces can have different sets of policies assigned, to define who can do what. you can also assign quotas/limits of resources to the namespaces.

+to limi resources in a ns, create a **resource quota**.

+## services

+services enable communication between components and outside the app. they help us connect apps with other apps/users.

 - <https://kubernetes.io/docs/concepts/overview/components/>